yarrikseelight/helpcenter/README.md

 # Django Help Center App 🧑‍💻📚

-This is a reusable Django app for creating a support/help center, including article management, video embedding, FAQs, and search functionality.
+This is a reusable Django app for creating a support/help center, including article management, video embedding, FAQs, and a search bar.
 The app is designed to be easily integrated into any Django project.

-**Note**: The app includes a built-in search bar, but it does not have any search algorithms.
-Please feel free to implement your own search functionality according to your requirements.
+**📁 Note**: This GitHub repository contains a complete Django project for demonstration purposes.
+The reusable app itself is located in the helpcenterapp/ directory — you can copy this folder into your own Django project to integrate the Help Center functionality.

 ## Features 🌟